aws-cloudformation/aws-cloudformation-templates/community/codestar/custom-ci-cd-pipeline/README.md

 6. Staging deployment: deploys the output of step 5 using CodeBuild by executing the `deployspec.yml` file.

 ## CodeCommit repository
-The CodeCommit repository must exists in the same region where you are creating the pipeline and the name it is provided as a parameter to the stack.
+You need to create the CodeCommit repository before creating the stack, in the same AWS region as where you are creating the pipeline.
+The repository name is given as a parameter to the stack.

 ## Environment variable